Low-impact production

 Energy consumption and carbon footprint from operations

-0,2% (0,2 tCO2e)
+0.2% (0,2 tCO2e)

 What do we mean by Scope 1, 2 and 3?

-Scope 1: Direct emissions from our facilities and vehicles
+Scope 1: Direct emissions from our facilities and vehicles.

-Scope 3: Indirect emissions that occur in the value chain of our company
+Scope 3: Indirect emissions that occur in the value chain of our company.

-Scope 2: Indirect emissions from generation of purchased energy for own use
+Scope 2: Indirect emissions from generation of purchased energy for own use.

-2023 is the very first year where we are reporting on Scope 3 emissions.
-Scope 3 includes emissions that a company is indirectly responsible for along its value chain, originating from activities not directly owned or controlled by the company.
+2023 was the very first year in which we reported on Scope 3 emissions.
+Scope 3 includes emissions a company is indirectly responsible for along its value chain, originating from activities not directly owned or controlled by the company.
 This encompasses processes such as the procurement, usage, and disposal of products obtained from suppliers.
-Essentially, Scope 3 emissions cover all sources beyond the company’s direct operational boundaries, distinct from Scope 1 and 2 emissions.
-As we lack historical data for comparison, the current figures will establish our baseline for Scope 3 emissions.
-In 2023, our Scope 3 emissions amounted to 10,227 tCO2e.

-1% (118 tCO2e)
+1% (122 tCO2e)

 End of life

-Our products are built to last, and often outlive the ships they are installed into.
-Our products have long lifecycles and are designed for maintenance and technical upgrade.
-At end of life of a ship, our products are recycled or sold on a second-hand market.
-We are following the markets trends and possibilities within
+Our products are built to last, often outliving the ships they are installed into.
+Our products have long lifecycles and are designed for maintenance and technical upgrades.
+At the end of the life of a ship, our products are recycled or sold on a second-hand market.
+We are following the market trends and possibilities within future business models where an even higher degree of circularity may be achieved.
+We are curious about the business case of leasing our products and the potential for capturing value that previously have been lost at end-of-life through refurbishment rather than recycling.